What is Vineyard House?

-We will establish Vineyard House as an iconic building bringing life, light, music and hospitality to the Headingley community.
-A safe space in which Christian compassion finds full expression.
-A place where the stranger is welcome, where anyone can pray, where the lonely and vulnerable will feel safe.
+Our mission is to establish Vineyard House as an iconic building bringing life, light, music and hospitality to the Headingley community: an open space in which Christian compassion finds full expression; a place where the stranger is welcome, where anyone can pray, where the lonely and vulnerable will feel safe.

-Rooms will echo with the joyful sounds of young people and children at home, music will be played and art created.
-The building will radiate warmth for those seeking support and help, the hungry will be fed and the refugee befriended.
+Our mission is for rooms to echo with the joyful sounds of young people and children, of music being played and art created - for the building to radiate warmth for those seeking support and help, to feed the hungry and befriend the refugee.